Archean: Geology

-Due to recycling and metamorphosis of the Archean crust, there is a lack of extensive geological evidence for specific continents.
+Due to recycling and metamorphism of the Archean crust, there is a lack of extensive geological evidence for specific continents.
 One hypothesis is that rocks that are now in India, western Australia, and southern Africa formed a continent called Ur as of 3,100 Ma.
 Another hypothesis, which conflicts with the first, is that rocks from western Australia and southern Africa were assembled in a continent called Vaalbara as far back as 3,600 Ma.
 Archean rock makes up only about 8% of Earth's present-day continental crust; the rest of the Archean continents have been recycled.

 By the Neoarchean, plate tectonic activity may have been similar to that of the modern Earth, although there was a significantly greater occurrence of slab detachment resulting from a hotter mantle, rheologically weaker plates, and increased tensile stresses on subducting plates due to their crustal material metamorphosing from basalt into eclogite as they sank.
 There are well-preserved sedimentary basins, and evidence of volcanic arcs, intracontinental rifts, continent-continent collisions and widespread globe-spanning orogenic events suggesting the assembly and destruction of one and perhaps several supercontinents.
 Evidence from banded iron formations, chert beds, chemical sediments and pillow basalts demonstrates that liquid water was prevalent and deep oceanic basins already existed.

 Asteroid impacts were frequent in the early Archean.
 Evidence from spherule layers suggests that impacts continued into the later Archean, at an average rate of about one impactor with a diameter greater than 10 km every 15 million years.
 This is about the size of the Chicxulub impactor.
 These impacts would have been an important oxygen sink and would have caused drastic fluctuations of atmospheric oxygen levels.